Skip to main content

 app = App(app_id="app_id", user_id="user_id")

-datasets = list(app.list_datasets())
+all_datasets = list(app.list_datasets())

 Parameters:

-• filter_by (dict) - Filters to apply
+• filter_by (dict) - A dictionary of filters to apply to the list

 Example: